“Other parents in this community have totally different technology rules!”

 “What should I do about phones at sleepovers?”

-These are all valid concerns that I hear from parents and educators all the time in my talks and in workshops on digital citizenship for kids.
+These are all valid concerns that I hear from parents and educators all the time in my talks and in workshops in my pandemic parenting talks and workshops to help families navigate remote school and pandemic screen time.
 Many parents and caregivers of a kid in the digital age share the same concerns, and so many families I talk with share an ideal of a balanced life with tech that is fun and educational, but also leaves plenty of time for unplugged activities.
 Just about every family is figuring out their approach to mentoring their kids with technology, or stressing out and avoiding it – so you are certainly not alone.

 Some schools have implemented new phone rules where phones are only allowed from the time they get off the bus to head home and not at all at school.
 You might be wondering if this has to do with screen time or kids’ attentiveness during school hours.
 At other schools, less unstructured time like rides on the school bus or lunchtime can be trouble spots when things can go wrong with kids and tech.
 Parents have shared accounts with me of older kids showing younger ones inappropriate videos or kids feeling left out when some students have phones at recess and others don’t.

 Sometimes a community-wide conversation with a clear process for listening and decision making is helpful.
 It’s easy to feel like other parents are judging us – either for providing our children with a brand new phone or for being too restrictive.
 Perhaps your child reports that a certain device or app is in widespread use among their friends, but you aren’t ready for that now (or possibly ever).
 Other parents’ choices can feel like pressure.

 Hosting an Event (via Zoom or Hangouts) Can Be the Answer